beaubreedlove/FantasyFootball/rules.md

             1. The proposal with the most yes votes will pass and effectively amend the rules, upon Comissioner approval.
 1.  <a id="seeding">Seeding</a>
     1. Regular Season
-        1. Seeding in the regular season will order teams from most to least games won.
+        2. Seeding in the regular season will order teams from most to least games won with the added condition that the top team in every division will receive seeds 1-3.
     1.  <a id="tie-breakers">Tie breakers</a>
         1. Most ties in regular season
         1. Longest winning streak at end of season.
         1. Shortest losing streak at end of season.
+        1. The previous two conditions will be applied recursively until the tie is broken.
         1. Most points in regular season
         1. Coin flip
 1.  <a id="abandoned-teams">Amandoned Teams</a>
     1. Managers should keep an eye on their teams at least once a week, set their lineups in a way that they expect to win their games, and add and drop players to prepare to win more games.
-        1. Managers should stay competitive even if they don't think they can improve their changces of making the playoffs or win prizes.
+        1. Managers should stay competitive even if they don't think they can improve their chances of making the playoffs or win prizes.
     1. Teams who fail to stay competitive may be declared abandoned and put through the abandoned team protocol if the following conditions are met.
         1. A manager in the league accuses a manager of neglecting their team.
             1. The accusing manager should describe the nature of the neglect.
         1. Such team has at the time of accusation:
-            1. Won less games than the current 7 seed team.
+            1. Won less games than the team who would be seeded highest in the playoffs if the season ended at that time.
             1. Taken action or inaction that has been reversed due to a successful objection.
     1. A supermajority league vote will take place when a team is placed on abandonment protocol.
         1. If this vote passes, the accused team will be placed on autopilot.